chrislevn/vector_database_study/README.md

 pip install -r requirements.txt
 ```

-2. Run the UI
+2. Run the UI.
+It will run the `streamlit` UI
 ```bash
 make run
 ```

-3. Optional: Run the tests
+3. Optional: Run the tests.
+The tests also include some time and memory testing.
 ```bash
 make test
 ```